Volvo V90 estate - Engines, drive & performance

 Volvo V90 hybrid engine

 Every Volvo now comes with a plug-in hybrid option, and the V90’s is called Recharge T6.
 It combines a turbocharged 2.0-litre petrol engine, an electric motor and a battery pack.
 When petrol and electric power combine, the Recharge T6 is the fastest-accelerating model in the range, hitting 0-62mph in under six seconds.
-A near-400bhp ‘T8 Twin Engine’ plug-in hybrid was previously offered.
+A near-400bhp ‘T8 Twin Engine’ plug-in hybrid was previously offered; somewhat strangely, it’s the sole engine choice for the Volvo S90 saloon, on which the V90 estate is based.